RAF Balado Bridge: Post War

-After the war it became an aircraft graveyard when McDonnell Aircraft of nearby Milnathort broke up many hundreds of surplus Fleet Air Arm aircraft.
+After the war it became an aircraft graveyard when McDonnell Aircraft Corporation of nearby Milnathort broke up many hundreds of surplus Fleet Air Arm aircraft.
 The work reached its peak in 1946/7, but even as late as February 1952 their many airframes could still be seen in various stages of dismemberment.
-The most numerous were Harvards but there were also Fulmars, Fireflies, Martinets, Barracudas, Expeditors and a rare Fairchild Cornell FT673.
+The most numerous were North American Harvards but there were also Fairey Fulmars, Fairey Fireflies, Miles Martinets, Fairey Barracudas, Beech Expeditors and a rare Fairchild Cornell FT673.
 Three Expeditors were all that remained in 1955.
 It was also used from 1946 for light aircraft and gliding until its final closure in 1957.

 Later use

-Following decommissioning as an RAF station, part of the site served as a NATO Communication Satellite Groundstation, which operated from 1985 to 2006.
+Following decommissioning as an RAF station, part of the site served as a NATO communication satellite groundstation, which operated from 1985 to 2006.
 From 1997 to 2014 Balado was the home of the annual T in the Park music festival, however, due to safety concerns about an oil pipeline lying directly underneath parts of the airfield the festival was moved to Strathallan Castle in 2015.
 There are a number of poultry farm buildings on parts of the old runways.
-The remaining section of the airfield, including the Control Tower, is used as a base for microlight flying.
+The remaining section of the airfield, including the control tower, is used as a base for microlight flying.